Course providers welcome almost 30,000 disabled students each year, meaning there’s already lots of on-campus support available.

 There’s plenty of support in higher education for care leavers – with finances and accommodation, as well as help with settling in to your new surroundings.

-Higher education can give young adult carers the independence and skills they need for their chosen career.
+Higher education can give students with caring or parenting responsibilities the independence and skills they need for their chosen career.

 Students not supported by their family (estranged)

 Support is available for students who no longer have a relationship with their family and are not supported by them.
 This can include help with accommodation and finances, as well as health and wellbeing.

 - Doing so means your chosen course provider can start to put the right support in place for you.
 This can include extra equipment, a scribe or support worker, and adaptations to living arrangements.

 - Don’t worry about confidentiality – your information won’t be passed on without your permission.